Storage Backends¶

 Note

 Set directoryPath in your CRD to match the storage.filesystem.mountPath Helm value (default /data/modules).
+This pairing is required for filesystem downloads to work with the server's path-guard enforcement.

 Local Development with kind (hostPath):